Glioblastoma multiforme GBM

 The makeup of the tumour cells varies both in terms of genetic mutations (lesions affecting the DNA in specific genes) and the resulting activity of the affected genes.
 This is called “heterogeneity”, which translates as “diversity”, “variability” or “composed of dissimilar cells”.

-Glioblastoma is graded as WHO IV - a classification assigned by the World Health Organisation (WHO) - on the basis of the histology (how it looks under the microscope) of a tumour sample (biopsy).
+Glioblastoma is a grade 4 brain tumour - a classification assigned by the World Health Organisation (WHO) - on the basis of the histology (how it looks under the microscope) of a tumour sample (biopsy).
 The way that a tumour looks on a brain scan can also indicate the type and grade of a tumour, but is not as reliable as looking at the cells themselves.

 Surgery is the first option for the treatment of a GBM, usually followed by radiotherapy and chemotherapy.